SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Joel-Abraham.md

 ### Interests

-i’ll be ur best friend and give questionable advise lol. if you’re down to chill and just vibe that’s pretty cool with me
+volleyball, cars, bikes, hiking, travel

 ### What to Expect From Me

-Hallo.
-I am ur Joel.
-I’m totally sane in the head so you’ll have that to look forward to.
-Always down for anything.
+i’ll be ur best friend and give questionable advise lol. if you’re down to chill and just vibe that’s pretty cool with me

 ### How I Envision My Relationship With My Mentee(s)